florian-lup/timeline/README.md

 # Timeline

-Timeline is an AI-powered news tracker that collects and organizes significant global events in real time, using web search, vector similarity, and large language models to create an evolving, searchable narrative.
+Timeline is an AI-powered news tracker that collects and organizes significant global events in real time, using large language models to create an evolving narrative.

 ## Features